caw024/HappyHour/README.md

 The algorithm for solving the sudoku puzzle we will implement is similar to the queen rows algorithm because each row can only have one of each letter, just like each row on a chess board can only have one queen if you were to try to place n number of queens on a nxn board.
+We will be using recursive backtracking to solve this puzzle.

 How to Launch:
 - First, either clone or download the root folder.
 Do this by navigating to the repository, then click the clone or download option.
-Clone by copying the ssh link, then opening a terminal session and typing in `git clone linktorepo@username`.
+Clone by copying the ssh link, then opening a terminal session and typing in
+`$ git clone linktorepo@username`.
-- Next, in the terminal, you can navigate to the new repository by typing in `cd pathtorepo`.
+- Next, in the terminal, you can navigate to the new repository by typing in `$ cd pathtorepo`.
-- Finally, you type in `javac SudokuSolve.java` to compile all the files, before typing `java SudokuSolve`.
+- Finally, you type in `$ javac SudokuSolve.java` to compile all the files, before typing `$ java SudokuSolve`.